jianghuaw/install-nodepool/README.md

 Use `--nodepool_repo` and `--nodepool_branch` to specify the target version.

+### Start Nodepool

+To start the nodepool service on the remote system, use:

+    inp-nodepool-start --port 2424 ubuntu 127.0.0.1

+### Stop Nodepool

+To stop the nodepool service on the remote system, use:

+    inp-nodepool-stop --port 2424 ubuntu 127.0.0.1

 ## Useful commands

 This section shows what commands could be used inside the VM that has been